Level 1: Foundation

 3) COLLABORATIVE LEARNING — In these interactive sessions we discuss Empowerment Therapy concepts and applications.
 You will learn from your peers and contribute to their learning; listen to real life stories; and likely gain new insights.

-4) COACHED PRACTICE — During these sessions you will be able to do Empowerment work and receive coaching from Myra Walden and other seasoned practitioners.
+4) PRACTICE — During these sessions you will be able to do Empowerment work and receive coaching from Myra Walden and other seasoned practitioners.
 You will discover your strengths and learning edges; and you will witness, and likely be inspired by the power of this work.

 5) ANNOUNCEMENTS AND CHECK-OUT — At the end we share matters that pertain to the group and say how we feel and the needs of ours that are met or not met.
 We give feedback to the facilitator regarding takeaways.